New Menu Items Available at Disney Parks Celebrating the Release of “Moana 2” - LaughingPlace.com

-Disney parks are celebrating the release of Moana 2 with new menu offerings at Disneyland Resort, Walt Disney World Resort, and Disneyland Paris.
-Disney Parks Blog shared all the details.
+Disney Parks are celebrating the release of Moana 2 with new menu offerings at the Disneyland Resort, Walt Disney World and Disneyland Paris.

-- Disney parks are celebrating the release of Moana 2 with a variety of exciting new menu items.
+Disney Parks are celebrating the release of Moana 2 with a variety of exciting new menu items – from Disneyland to Walt Disney World and Disneyland Paris, you’ll find plenty of delicious new treats available.
+Let’s take a look at what’s available!

 Disneyland Resort